drzezga/l-robot/README.md

-# literate-robot
+# [🤖 - Literate robot

-Literate robot is a mathematical expression evaluator backend meant to create editors similiar to NoteCalc.
+Literate robot is a mathematical expression evaluator backend meant to create editors similiar to NoteCalc, but can be also used as a cli to:
+ * Generate latex code from a more human-readable syntax
+ * Calculate expressions